 Quick answer

-A first edition of A Caribbean Mystery by Agatha Christie (William Collins, 1964) is identified by: UK Collins Crime Club, 16 November 1964, is the first edition (with its printed price).
-UK Collins Crime Club is the true first, preceding the US Dodd, Mead edition by a year.
+A first edition of A Caribbean Mystery by Agatha Christie (William Collins, 1964) is identified by: UK Collins Crime Club, 16 November 1964, is the first edition, 256 pages.
+UK Collins Crime Club (16 November 1964) is the true first, preceding the US Dodd, Mead edition by a year.

 Checklist — a true first has these: